lcnzg/blog/content/about/index.md

 I hold a MSc degree in Computer Science from [UNICAMP](https://www.unicamp.br/unicamp/english), where I also completed my undergraduate studies in Computer Engineering.

 My passion lies in programming and tackling complex problems.
-Currently, I am employed as a Site Reliability Engineer at [Griaule](https://griaule.com/).
+Currently, I am employed as a MLOps Engineer at [Griaule](https://griaule.com/).
 During my postgraduate studies, I focused on compiler construction and code optimization at UNICAMP.
 Additionally, my interests extend to parallel computing, computer architecture, high-performance computing systems, and reliability.

 Previously, I worked as a Intern at the Brazilian Center for Research in Energy and Materials ([CNPEM](https://cnpem.br/en/)), into the Brazilian Synchrotron Light Laboratory ([LNLS](https://www.lnls.cnpem.br/en/)) / Sirius, on the Scientific Computing Group ([GCC](https://www.lnls.cnpem.br/grupos/gcc-en/)).
 I've designed solutions in automation and monitoring of high-performance computing machines.